napari/docs/docs/howtos/layers/points.md

 points whose properties you want to change, otherwise you will just be initializing the property for the next point you add.

-## Setting point edge and face color with properties
+## Setting point border and face color with properties

-Point edge and face colors can be set as a function of a property in `Points.properties`.
+Point border and face colors can be set as a function of a property in `Points.properties`.
 There are two ways that the values in properties can be mapped to colors: (1) color cycles and (2) colormaps.